sguox002/leetcode/leetcode-all.md

 ## sort
 - sort makes things easier.
 - sort using given order

+<<-164	Maximum Gap    		36.3%	Hard
+unsorted array find the max difference between ajacent elements in its sorted form. do it in O(N). bucket sort: arrange it in n buckets and we only need to store min/max in each bucket.
+->>

 <<-315	Count of Smaller Numbers After Self    		42.3%	Hard
 - from right to left and store the elements in sorted order then we can use binary search. to count, it is still O(N^2) will TLE.
 - merge sort: divide and conquer, count right smaller than left.